 International students will be automatically enrolled in CSUHealthLink upon enrollment at HSU.
 Each academic term, the fee/cost for the coverage will be assessed to the student’s account and paid when the student is paying for other campus-related fees (students who are part of a group whose coordinator/director has received pre-approval from HSU for the group's medical insurance will not be enrolled in the CSU HealthLink medical insurance plan).

 The CSUHealthLink plan operates as a “Preferred Provider Organization” (PPO).
 This means that patients receive the highest level of benefits if they choose a health care provider (doctor, clinic, hospital, etc.) within the “network” (the PPO).
 In many cases, the co-payment for services is 0%.
-But if the care provider is NOT in the “network” (not a Preferred Provider) then the co-payment may be as high as 25%.
+But if the care provider is NOT in the “network” (not a "Preferred Care Provider") then the co-payment may be as high as 25%.
 A $100 (paid once in the policy year) deductible applies in most cases whether or not the health care provider is in the network.
 An additional $50 deductible applies to each use of the Emergency Room (ER).

-The campus Student Health Center (SHC) is a Preferred Provider and students are required to visit the SHC first, if the SHC is open and the student’s condition is not life-threatening.
-A student may be referred by the SHC to a health care practitioner in the local community, but that referral may or may not be to a Preferred Provider.
+The campus Student Health Center (SHC) is a "Preferred Care Provider" and students are urged to visit the SHC first, if the SHC is open and the student’s condition is not life-threatening.
+A student may be referred by the SHC to a health care practitioner in the local community, but that referral may or may not be to a "Preferred Care Provider".

 Included in the plan benefits is 24-HOUR NURSE ADVICE.
 Available 24 hours every day of the year, you are urged to call 1-800-556-1555 at no cost to you to describe to a nurse your symptoms and get advice about what to do next.
 The nurse can also help you find a practitioner who is a member of the Aetna Preferred Care Provider Network (in which you receive the highest level of benefits) in your local area.

-The new U.S. HealthCare Reform regulation requires that all potential insured members are notified of the availability of the health insurance plan Summary of Benefits and Coverage (SBC) document.
+The new U.S. Affordable Care Act ACA) requires that all potential insured members are notified of the availability of the health insurance plan Summary of Benefits and Coverage (SBC) document.
 The purpose of the document is to make it easier for you to read and understand the insurance benefits made available to you in a simplified document that is standard across all insurance companies.
 You may obtain a copy of your SBC on the student insurance website at this website or by calling our student insurance brokers, Wells Fargo Insurance Services, at (800) 853-5899.

 Deductible: Part of the Maximum Allowed Amount the patient must pay for Covered Services before any benefits are available.
 Once paid during the Policy Year, it does not need to be paid again during the same Policy Year.
 However, there is an additional $50 deductible for each use of the Emergency Room unless admitted to the hospital.

 Emergency Room (ER): Part of a hospital that’s open at all hours, every day, to treat severe and life-threatening conditions.
-When you believe that your condition may permanently endanger your health or lead to your death if not treated promptly, use of the ER is appropriate.
+When you believe that your condition may endanger your health or lead to your death if not treated promptly, use of the ER is appropriate.